SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-undefined-notifications-tenant-context-operations-wildcard-announcement.md

 before this change is enabled.

-The change will be enabled in the {{< product-c8y-iot >}}  CD release line no earlier than January 15, 2025.
+The change will be enabled in the {{< product-c8y-iot >}}  CD deployments no earlier than January 15, 2025.
 It will also be included in the 2025 yearly release.
 A further announcement will be published when the change is enabled.